 Home of the world’s first osteopathic medical school, established in 1892, A.T.
 Still University is recognized around the world as a renowned, multidisciplinary healthcare educator.
 ATSU instills in students the compassion and hands-on experience needed to address the needs of the whole person.
-The University has a rich history of providing leadership for comprehensive healthcare education and research and is consistently ranked in U.S. News and World Report’s “Best Graduate Schools” guide.
+The University has a rich history of providing leadership for comprehensive healthcare education and research.

-ATSU provides graduate and professional programs in healthcare fields at campuses in Kirksville, Mo., Mesa, Ariz., and online.
+ATSU provides graduate and professional programs in healthcare fields at campuses in Kirksville, Mo. and Mesa, Ariz, as well as online.
 Its schools include:

 - Kirksville College of Osteopathic Medicine, founded in 1892